previous article

 They’re a hot topic in tech—and a controversial one, at that.
 Though a whopping 24% of developers call themselves Full-Stack Developers (according to our 2018 Developer Skills Report), the tech community disagrees on what, exactly, full-stack means.

-You can get a quick taste of the controversy here and here.
+You can get a quick taste of the controversy here.
 And if you’re interested in learning more about the ongoing debate, bookmark this piece for later.
 It’s a loaded term, so it’s worth understanding the backstory before jumping into the hiring process.

 Otherwise, for the purpose of this checklist, we’ll be focusing on the closest consensus definition of the role, based on a literature review of the top 5 most referenced definitions available online: